jbenites333/jbenites333/README.md

 - 👋 Hi, I’m Jaime
 - 👀 I’m interested in data modeling
 - 🌱 I’m currently learning Pandas
-- 💞️ I’m looking to collaborate on sports predictive analysis models
+- 💞️ I’m looking to collaborate on predictive analysis models in sports

 <!---
 jbenites333/jbenites333 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.